polterguy/magic.web.markdown-articles/README.md

 ## Listing blogs

-This mixin allows you to render a list of blogs in your installation such as follows.
+Assuming you have this plugin inside of _"/etc/plugins/magic.web.markdown-blogs/"_ this mixin allows you to render a list of blogs in your installation such as follows.

 **/index.hl**

 ```
 .list-blogs
-   io.file.mixin:/etc/www/.plugins/magic.web.markdown-blogs/list.html
+   io.file.mixin:/etc/plugins/magic.web.markdown-blogs/list.html
       .root-url:/blog/
    return:x:-
 ```